BillJr99/Ursinus-CS170-Fall2024/_pages/Assignments/asmt-semitone.md

 python3 -m pip install scipy pyaudio
 ```

+**If you have a Mac computer, please see my note below about a few commands you can run to install some software required by this command.**

 ### Play the Note

 Download [this file](../files/asmt-semitone/sounds.py) which contains code to play a note on your computer given its frequency.
 You can save it into your project folder to use it.
 At the top of your program, add this line: